Dubai International Airport Guide (DXB)

 Metro:The Metro link (tel: +971 800 9090; www.rta.ae) runs frequently between the airport and Dubai city centre (although no service runs on Friday mornings).
 Stations are located in Terminals 1 and 3.
 The journey time to the city is between 10 and 20 minutes, depending on the destination.

-Bus:A bus service (tel: +971 800 9090; www.rta.ae) runs to the city centre from stations opposite Terminals 1 and 2.
-Buses C1, 11, 15, 33 and 44 depart from Terminal 1 (fare: AED2), while bus 2 operates from Terminal 2 (fare: AED2).
-It is also worth nothing that no change can be used on public buses; instead travellers will need to buy an electronic Nol card at the metro station or from the vending machines outside the terminal.
+Bus:Bus services (tel: +971 800 9090; www.dubai-buses.com) run to the city centre from stations opposite Terminals 1 and 2.
+Buses C1, 11, 15, 33 and 44 depart from Terminal 1, while bus 2 operates from Terminal 2.
+Note that no change can be used on public buses; instead travellers will need to buy an electronic Nol card at the metro station or from the vending machines outside the terminal.
 In addition, Dubai International Airport Buses provide air-conditioned transport into the city centre and more than 80 hotels.

 Taxi:Prepaid taxis can be booked 24 hours a day in the Terminal 1 Arrivals hall.
+The charge for each km is AED1.96 and there is an AED25 flag charge from the airport.
 The journey to the city takes 10 to 15 minutes.

 Banking services, ATMs and bureaux de change are available from a number of banks in each terminal and within the concourses.
 Dubai Duty Free (www.dubaidutyfree.com) also offers foreign currency exchange, banking and internet facilities.